Racial and Ethnic Relations/SOCY 240

 ______ 2011.
 “Bellas and Fellas in Cyberspace: Mobilizing Italian Ethnicity for Online Youth Culture”, Italian American Review (Winter).

-_______ 2014.
-“Consuming Italian Americans: Invoking Ethnicity in the Buying and Selling of Guido” in Making Italian America, edited by Simone Cinotto, New
+______ 2014.
+“Consuming Italian Americans: Invoking Ethnicity in the Buying and Selling of Guido” in Making Italian America, edited by Simone

-- Imprinting ethnicity and race in American culture.
+- Imprinting ethnicity and race in American culture: Mainstream institutions and ethnic niches

 Read: Chapters 5, 6, 7